 Daniel Meyers, Director of the Center for Faith and Vocation

 Dr. Keith Magnus, Director of Counseling and Consultation Services

-We offer a monthly program, First Friday at Four, which provides opportunity for dialogue, learning and support related to local, national and global issues and concerns.
+The Efroymson Diversity Center and the Center for Faith and Vocation present a monthly program, First Friday at Four, which provides opportunity for dialogue, learning and support related to local, national and global issues and concerns.
 The next First Friday program will be held Friday, November 3, at 4:00 PM in the Diversity Center, Atherton Union, Room 004.
 Everyone is welcome and food is provided.